Sulfrix/OnRampsDigitalManipProject/README.md

 Maybe some notes can be taken here.

-I am editing this file to test commit notifications.
+I am editing this file (again) to test commit notifications.